jlodenius/tmux-scrollback/README.md

 # tmux-scrollback

-Open your tmux pane's scrollback history in Neovim for easy navigation and searching.
+Open your tmux pane's scrollback history in Neovim

 ## Requirements